benjavides/Spout-UE5/README.md

 This project is released under the MIT License.

 While commercial use is allowed, redistributing this plugin as-is or with minimal changes and selling it as a standalone product goes against the spirit of this project.

-If you build something cool with this plugin and feel like sharing it, let me know.
-I would be happy to consider adding it to a future **Showcase** section.

 ### Note on AI-assisted development